EcoFreshKase/Oversynctero/README.md

 # How to User Oversynctero

-If you have a problem with the setup please check the FAQ.
+If you have a problem with the setup or installation please check the FAQ.

 ## Setup